 There are a ton of activities in Uluwatu that will appeal to all sorts of travelers.
 Wild beach clubs, a burgeoning restaurant scene, spas; all of these and more are becoming a part of Uluwatu’s culture.

 Those visiting Uluwatu will have plenty of options in front of them.
-To help give you an idea, we’ve created a list of our favorite things to do in Uluwatu.
+To help give you an idea, I’ve created a list of my favorite things to do in Uluwatu.
 Yes, we will talk about surfing of course, but we’ll also cover some hidden beaches, amazing bars, cultural landmarks, and much more.

 So if you’re wondering about to do in Uluwatu, look no further – it’s all right here!